 In contrast, a machine learning engineer’s final output is a working software with the other components that run alone with minimal human supervision as the audience.
-In particular, machines make the decisions that affect how the product or service will behave.
+In particular, machines make decisions that affect how the product or service will behave.

 Top Machine Learning Skills to Gain

-If you’re up to the challenge and have interest in working as a machine learning engineer, here’s a list of must-have skills on a resume from Medium and ITCareerFinder.
+If you’re up to the challenge and have an interest in working as a machine learning engineer, here’s a list of must-have skills on a resume from Medium and ITCareerFinder.